Solar eclipse of November 23, 2003

-A total solar eclipse took place on November 23, 2003, with a magnitude of 1.0379.
+A total solar eclipse occurred at the Moon's descending node of orbit between Sunday, November 23 and Monday, November 24, 2003, with a magnitude of 1.0379.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.

-It was visible from a corridor in the Antarctic region.
-A partial eclipse was seen from the much broader path of the Moon's penumbra, including the southern tip of South America and most of Australia.
+Occurring about 25 minutes before perigee (on November 23, 2003, at 23:15 UTC), the Moon's apparent diameter was near its maximum.
+Perigee did occur just past the greatest point of this eclipse.

 For most solar eclipses the path of totality moves eastwards.
 In this case the path moved south and then west round Antarctica.

+Totality was visible from a corridor in eastern Antarctica.
+A partial eclipse was visible for parts of Australia, New Zealand, Antarctica, southern Chile, and southern Argentina.

+Observations

+A Russian icebreaker departed from Port Elizabeth, South Africa carrying tourists to observe the eclipse near the Shackleton Ice Shelf and Novolazarevskaya Station, and then sailed to Hobart, Tasmania.
+About 100 people from 15 countries were on board, including Iranian amateur astronomer Babak Amin Tafreshi, NASA's Goddard Space Flight Center astrophysicist Fred Espenak, Williams College professor Jay Pasachoff.
+There are also about 200 scientists and tourists taking two commercial charter flights to observe it over Antarctica.
+This was the first time humans observed a total solar eclipse from Antarctica.